cswartzvi/hamilton/docs/concepts/materialization.rst

 metadata about what was read and written, and this metadata is then used to track what was read and written.

-This is our recommended first step when you're starting to use materialization in Hamilton.
+This is our recommended first step when you're starting to use materialization in Apache Hamilton.

 Static materializers
 ~~~~~~~~~~~~~~~~~~~~

-Passing ``from_`` and ``to`` Hamilton objects to ``Builder().with_materializers()`` injects into the dataflow standardized nodes to load and save data.
+Passing ``from_`` and ``to`` Apache Hamilton objects to ``Builder().with_materializers()`` injects into the dataflow standardized nodes to load and save data.
 It solves the 3 limitations highlighted in the previous section:

-1. Redundancy ✅: Using the ``from_`` and ``to`` Hamilton constructs reduces the boilerplate to load and save data from common formats (JSON, parquet, CSV, etc.) and to interact with 3rd party libraries (pandas, matplotlib, xgboost, dlt, etc.)
+1. Redundancy ✅: Using the ``from_`` and ``to`` Apache Hamilton constructs reduces the boilerplate to load and save data from common formats (JSON, parquet, CSV, etc.) and to interact with 3rd party libraries (pandas, matplotlib, xgboost, dlt, etc.)
 2. Observability ✅: Loaders and savers are part of the dataflow.
 You can view them with ``Driver.display_all_functions()`` and execute nodes by requesting them with ``Driver.execute()``.
 3. Flexibility ✅: The loading and saving behavior is decoupled from the dataflow and can modified easily when creating the ``Driver`` and executing code.